-Callao Cave was named after Kallaw bird – Philippine hornbill (Buceros hydrocorax), an exotic and increasingly rare bird that was common here in earlier times.
-This enormous cave is located in a karst region where are found more than 300 other caves that have formed in the thick layer of the late Miocene – early Pliocene limestones.
+Callao Cave was named after the Kallaw bird – Philippine hornbill (Buceros hydrocorax), an exotic and increasingly rare bird that was common here in earlier times.
+This enormous cave is located in a karst region where are found more than 300 other caves.
+These caves have formed in the thick layer of the late Miocene – early Pliocene limestones.

 This cave is well known in the Philippines and this area is advertised as the “Caving Adventure Capital of the Philippines”.
 Already in 1935 here was created a national park.
 At first, it encompassed the area around the cave but then it was gradually extended and now this natural protected area (Peñablanca Protected Landscape and Seascape) stretches up to the sea.

 Visitors approach the cave with a boat, driving through an impressive canyon of Pinacanauan River (recently here has been built a road as well).
 As they leave the boat, visitors ascend concrete stairs with 184 (or 187… count differs) steps and then enter the underground.

 Tourists can visit the entrance part of the 9-kilometer long Callao Cave system – the first seven cave rooms.
-The main “tourist trap” is the second room (Divine Room) which has been transformed into a church with benches and altar.
+The main “tourist trap” is the second room (Divine Room) which has been transformed into a church with benches and an altar.
 This cave room (as well as several others) has a natural opening in the ceiling and Sun shines in the room.
-Other cave rooms are interesting as well – there is Cream Room with a natural formation which looks like an ice-cream with three scoops, there is Sun Room where the Sun shines in the early morning through an opening, there is Jungle Area with animal-like cave formations and others.
+Other cave rooms are interesting as well – there is a Cream Room with a natural formation which looks like an ice-cream with three scoops, there is Sun Room where the Sun shines in the early morning through an opening, there is Jungle Area with animal-like cave formations and others.
 The cave is adorned with countless stalactites, stalagmites, flowstones, cave curtains, etc.

 But the main secret of the cave is hidden in the very first cave room, called also Aviary Room due to the openings in the ceiling which are used by birds who live here.
 This cave room is some 50 m wide and up to 36 m high.